wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * 1.2
   * MailChimp for WordPress support (request by I-Visio)
   * Custom dataLayer elements: place your own items site-wide or per page/post
-* 1.1
-  * YouTube video tracking using GTM events
-  * Vimeo video tracking using GTM events
-  * New code insertion option that does not require theme tweaking (request by Phil Pearce)

 == Installation ==